MoritzHayden/bosco/README.md

 ## Special Thanks

 - The folks who maintain the [Deep Rock Galactic Wiki](https://deeprockgalactic.gamepedia.com/Deep_Rock_Galactic_Wiki) for supplying game images and data
-- [@thamara](https://github.com/thamara) for their work on [drg-deep-dive-bot](https://github.com/thamara/drg-deep-dive-bot) which inspired this project
+- The [r/DeepRockGalactic](https://www.reddit.com/r/DeepRockGalactic/) subreddit for supplying deep dive information
-- The Deep Rock Galactic developers for being awesome.
-Rock and Stone!
+- The [Deep Rock Galactic developers](https://ghostship.dk/about/#team) for being awesome and incredibly engaged with the community

 ## Disclaimer